metasfresh/metasfresh/.github/ISSUE_TEMPLATE/test-task.md

 ---
-name: developer task
+name: test task
-about: This template shall help with our standard dev workflow
+about: This template shall help with our standard testing workflow
 title: ''
-labels: eff:?, rel:?
+labels: ''
 assignees: ''

 ---